User Tools

 Output X does not do what it is supposed to do (for example, it is always off or on)

-If you can rule out an operating error or a software problem, the following tests can help with further diagnosis (switch off the power supply first):
+If you can rule out an operating error or a software problem (please test in manual mode and check the white balance settings), the following tests can help with further diagnosis (switch off the power supply first):

-There are two fuses next to the input connector, which can be tested easily with a multimeter.
+(1) There are two fuses next to the input connector, which can be tested easily with a multimeter.
+Resistance should be close to 0.

-Second measurement: Negative multimeter electrode to board input + and positive multimeter electrode to - of an output.
-Values of approximately 0.1-0.2 volts are ok (the diode is ok).
+(3) Next measurement: Negative multimeter electrode to board input + and positive multimeter electrode to - of an output.
+Values of approximately 0.1-0.3 volts are ok (the diode is ok).
 Both values are temperature-dependent (the warmer, the smaller).

 Hint for all measurements: Compare the values of different outputs to each other and look for deviations.